tuda-parallel/FTIO/docs/file_formats.md

 `ftio` supports JSON files.
 These files can be either from [TMIO](https://github.com/tuda-parallel/TMIO), or custom-generated.
 Below, we explain both and provide links to some examples.

 ### Custom JSON Files
-This is one of the easiest ways to provide data into `ftio`.
 The JSON file provided to `ftio` should have the following structure:

 ```python
 {